Connoisseur-Cube/Blog/README.md

-Introduction:
+# Gamer Blog Website using Laravel

-For my final project, I chose to develop a gamer blog website using the Laravel framework.
-The website allows users to create accounts, log in, and engage in a variety of actions, including creating, editing, and deleting blog posts.
+This project is a gamer blog website developed using the Laravel framework.
+The website provides users with the ability to create accounts, log in, and perform various actions such as creating, editing, and deleting blog posts.

-Technologies Used:
+## Technologies Used

-1. Laravel Framework: Laravel, an open-source PHP framework, was the core technology used for developing the website.
+- Laravel Framework: Laravel, an open-source PHP framework, served as the core technology for developing the website.
-2. MySQL Database: The project utilized the MySQL database to store user information, blog posts, and related data.
-Laravel's built-in ORM (Object-Relational Mapping) made database management straightforward.
+- MySQL Database: The project utilized the MySQL database to store user information, blog posts, and related data, leveraging Laravel's built-in ORM for efficient database management.
-3. HTML, CSS: The front-end of the website was built using HTML, CSS.
-I found custom CSS to be less of a hassle than bootstrap.
+- HTML, CSS: The front-end of the website was developed using HTML and CSS, with custom CSS being preferred over Bootstrap for styling.

-Features Implemented:
+## Features

-1. User Authentication: The website incorporated a user authentication system, allowing users to register, log in their profiles.
+- User Authentication: The website implements a user authentication system that allows users to register and log in to their profiles.
-2. Blog Management: Users could create, edit, and delete blog posts.
-User Profiles: Each user had a dedicated profile page where they could showcase their published blogs, view their personal information, and update their profile picture or other details.
+- Blog Management: Users can create, edit, and delete blog posts, offering a seamless blogging experience.
+- User Profiles: Each user has a dedicated profile page to showcase their published blogs, view personal information, and update their profile picture or other details.

+## Installation and Setup

+1. Download the repository, and unzip it in your htdocs folder, in whichever directory xampp is.
+2. Navigate to the project directory, example `cd C:\xampp\htdocs\Blog`
+3. Install dependencies: `composer install`
+4. Configure the database connection in the `.env` file.
+5. Run database migrations: `php artisan migrate`
+6. Start the development server: `php artisan serve`

+## Conclusion

+I have come to terms with the fact that php is not a bad language.
+It's different from, say C++ sure.
+But it is a rather eloquent language once you get used to it.
+It has one purpose, and laravel enables it to do it so well, even a complete noob can make their own website very quickly.

+However C# >>>>>